 What Is Commercial Real Estate Underwriting?

-In this blog post, we will discuss the ins and outs of the commercial real estate underwriting process, highlighting the importance of underwriting as it relates to commercial real estate and in comparison to residential real estate.
+In this blog post, we will discuss the ins and outs of the commercial real estate underwriting process, highlighting the importance of commercial real estate underwriting and in comparison to residential real estate.
 We will also touch on some of the most important factors that commercial property underwriters consider when deciding.

 Commercial Real Estate Underwriting Explained